taraksuthar1999/Shopping-Microservices/README.md

 Microservices Shopping Application - Personal POC Project This is a Personal Proof of Concept (POC) Project, developed to explore Spring Boot and gain a deeper understanding of microservices architecture.
 The application simulates a shopping platform backend, covering essential microservices concepts such as:

-Service Discovery (Spring Netflix Eureka)
+- **Service Discovery**: Spring Netflix Eureka
-API Gateway (Spring Cloud Gateway)
+- **API Gateway**: Spring Cloud Gateway
-Load Balancing (AWS ALB)
+- **Load Balancing**: AWS Application Load Balancer (ALB)
-Containerization (Docker, Kubernetes)
+- **Containerization**: Docker, Kubernetes
-Persistence (Elasticsearch, relational databases)
+- **Persistence**: Elasticsearch, relational databases
-The primary goal of this project is to experiment with Spring Boot features, understand distributed system behavior, and learn how different microservices interact in a cloud environment.
+- The primary goal of this project is to experiment with Spring Boot features, understand distributed system behavior, and learn how different microservices interact in a cloud environment.

 ## Applications